 \subsubsection{Nan\c{c}ay HI observations}

 New HI observations of 69 galaxies in the filamentary structures around Virgo were obtained using the Nan\c{c}ay decimetric radio telescope and 1024-channel autocorrelator spectrometer between January and December 2017.
 The Nan\c{c}ay telescope is a meridian transit-type instrument with an effective collecting area of $\sim$7000~m$^2$.
-At 21~cm, the FWHP beam size is $3.6^\prime$~(East-West)~$\times~23^\prime$~(North-South) within the range of declinations spanned by of our sources.
+At 21~cm, the FWHP beam size is $3.6^\prime$~(East--West)~$\times~23^\prime$~(North--South) within the range of declinations spanned by our sources.
 The FWHP beam size changes only slightly with the source declination \citep{Fouque1990}.
 Observations were obtained through position switching, with an OFF at (14-20)~arcmin East, and alternating 2~min ON and 2~min OFF.
 Tracking was limited to about one hour per source per day.
-For most of the sources, one track was sufficient, in some cases, we repeated the track, due to technical problems.
+For most of the sources, one track was sufficient; in some cases, we repeated the track because of technical problems.
 The system temperature was typically 35~K. With an efficiency of 0.8~Jy/K, evaluated at the declination of our sources, we obtained an rms of 2~mJy at a velocity resolution of 13~km~s$^{-1}$ for all spectra.
-The total available bandwidth being nearly 10,000 km/s, we observed all sources with a common tuning, given their recession velocity range (1000-2500)~km~s$^{-1}$.
+The total available bandwidth being nearly 10 000 km/s, we observed all sources with a common tuning, given their recession velocity range (1000-2500)~km~s$^{-1}$.

 The spectra were first calibrated and reduced using the {\sc NAPS} reduction package available at the Nan\c{c}ay site.
-The spectra were then exported into fits files, analysed, and fitted using the {\sc Gildas-CLASS} software.
-Peak and integrated fluxes, velocity widths, and recession velocities were derived from the Gaussian fits.
-The corresponding results are reported in Table~\ref{tab:HI_properties_all_galaxies}.
+The spectra were then exported into fits files and analyzed using the {\sc Gildas-CLASS} software. { For each spectrum, the baseline was then removed with a linear fit.
+In case of detection, the velocity integrated flux, the velocity width at 50\% of the maximum flux (W$_{50}$), and the recession velocity at the HI emission peak were then estimated directly from the spectrum. } For all detections,{ we verified that the HI velocity barycenter is consistent with the galaxy recession velocity.} The corresponding results are reported in Table~\ref{tab:HI_properties_all_galaxies}.